Skip to main content

 • “The atmosphere of the visual novel overall and the lighting and shadowing for the art makes me combust.”

-• “While I feel the Digimon aspect of this Digimon game were the least effective parts of the story, the characters and atmosphere were worth the ride; visuals have some strong points like the sprites but could be better in areas.”
+• “While I feel the Digimon aspect of this game was the least effective part of the story, the characters and atmosphere were worth the ride.
+Visuals have some strong points like the sprites but could be better in areas.”

 • “These kids are in over their heads, trying to survive in a strange world and finding their way home, and the dialogue does a great job of building tension and establishing a mysterious atmosphere with some elements of horror.”